anowell/client-test/README.md

 **Unleash a Zerg Rush at your web app/service/api**

-An extensible web client for functional, comparative, and performance testing.
+An extensible web client for functional, and performance testing.

 Key features